AI Agent Index

 by Zeta Labs

-Slack AI coworker that connects to 3,000+ tools, writes and runs code in a persistent cloud environment, and delivers real outputs: PDFs, dashboards, web apps.
-Freemium with $100 in credits to start.
+Slack and Microsoft Teams AI coworker that connects to 3,200+ tools, writes and runs code, and delivers real outputs: PDFs, dashboards, web apps. $50/mo after $100 in trial credits.

 Visit Viktor